gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-07-japanese-lanuage-support-on-classic-macintosh.md

 For later versions of the system you can install Language Kits provided by Apple.
 For System 7 and 8 the Language Kits had to be bought.
 For OS 9 they came for free.

+## Example: Mac OS 9

-The process requires some additional steps after installing, setting your system to a specific font and registering specific apps to display in Japanese (if they don't automatically).
-Further [details here](http://www.kenkyuu.net/computer-01.html).
+After installation the process requires some additional steps: set your system to a specific font, and register specific apps to display in Japanese (if they don't automatically).

 1. Install "Language Kits"
 Result: